-Podia vs. Teachable on Instructor Support: The clear winner here is Podia because you can get live chat support and email support on all the paid plans (from free plan, basic plan to professional plan), whereas Teachable only offers email support with the free and basic plans.
+Podia vs. Teachable on Instructor Support: The clear winner here is Podia because you can get live chat support and email support on all the paid plans (from the free plan, across the basic plan, and to the professional plan), whereas Teachable only offers email support with the free and basic plans.
 You’ll need to sign up for the Professional plan to get live chat support.

 5. School and Course Customization

-If you want a unique and visually appealing online school or course website, you need a platform that offers powerful customization features.
+You need a platform that offers powerful customization features if you want a unique and visually appealing online school or course website.

 Here’s how these course creation software tools compare in this regard.